It's your Mortgage Day!

 KBC customers who hold an AIB or Bank of Ireland current account can now view their balance in the KBC app.
 The new functionality, which was announced today by KBC, Ireland’s digital-first bank, provides customers with a complete overview of their personal current accounts via the app.

-continued: “Over the coming year we will add more features to our app to continue to pioneer innovative and intuitive ways to make banking easier and better for our customers such as the ability to view transactions and initiate payments among others
+Kelvin Gillen, continued: “Over the coming year we will add more features to our app to continue to pioneer innovative and intuitive ways to make banking easier and better for our customers such as the ability to view transactions and initiate payments among others.”

 The addition of the multibanking functionality follows on from the announcement that KBC added a range of new features to its app last September.
 The app which was developed with feedback from consumers further strengthens the evolution of KBC into a digital-first customer-centric bank.

 The range of new, first to market features grow KBC’s always-on 24/7 accessibility.
 KBC offers an unrivalled banking experience with a range of market first digital capabilities designed to meet customers’ needs.
-Features include Instant Credit Card
+Features include Instant Credit Card, Digital Personal Loans and a first to market Lost/Stolen instant card replacement service.

 KBC is also the only bank in Ireland to offer digital wallets from four of the world’s leading technology companies; Apple Pay, Google Pay, FitBit Pay and Garmin Pay.